Want to know more about joining Cedar?

 All staff have received some training related to SEND.
 These have included sessions on:

-The school also has two teaching assistants who have received ‘First Class at Number’ Maths intervention programme.
+The school also has a teaching assistant who have received ‘First Class at Number’ Maths intervention programme.
 We also have an early years teaching assistant who has had training to deliver the Nuffield early language intervention (NELI)

 How will my child be included in activities outside the classroom including school trips?